tsnyder-gs1us/FlightSurety/README.md

 Deploy the contents of the ./dapp folder

-## Notes To Review
+## Notes To Reviewer

-DAPP Front End Application is setup to demonstrate the following functionality
+### DAPP Front End Application is setup to demonstrate the following functionality
-    -- Setup Airlines and Flights (This Happens On Initialize of Application) -- Allow Passenger to Purchase Flight Insurance
+    - Setup Airlines and Flights (This Happens On Initialize of Application)
+    - Allow Passenger to Purchase Flight Insurance
-    -- Check Flight Info (Triggers Call to Oracle)
+    - Check Flight Info (Triggers Call to Oracle)
-    -- Check Credit Balance From Delayed Flights
+    - Check Credit Balance From Delayed Flights

-Notes:
+### Notes:
-    -- DAPP is setup to always use the same passenger -- DAPP checks to see if App Contract has been authorized to call Data Contract -- Before Running Tests make sure to setup test accounts testConfig.js -- Before Deploying Contracts make sure to set first airline account in 2_deploy_contracts.js
+    - DAPP is setup to always use the same passenger
+    - DAPP checks to see if App Contract has been authorized to call Data Contract
+    - Before Running Tests make sure to setup test accounts testConfig.js
+    - Before Deploying Contracts make sure to set first airline account in 2_deploy_contracts.js

 ## Resources